sonic-net/DASH/documentation/general/design/dash-architecture-view.md

    Useful for failure and failover events
 1. [Load
    Balancer](https://github.com/Azure/DASH/tree/main/documentation/load-bal-service).
-   the feature that switches traffic from using VIP-to-VIP connectivity (which involves transiting SLB MUXes), into using a direct path between VMs (direct PA to PA path).
+   The feature that switches traffic from using VIP-to-VIP connectivity (which involves transiting SLB MUXes), into using a direct path between VMs (direct PA to PA path).
 1. [Service Tunnel & Private Link]().
 Service Tunnel prevents Internet access to specific services.
-Access is permitted only from a specific virtual network (vnet).
+Access is permitted only from a specific virtual network (VNET).
 The Service Tunnel feature provides this capability by encoding certain id's via packet transformation.
-Private Link feature is an extension to Service Tunnel feature and enables customers to access public facing shared services via their private IP addresses within their vnet.
+Private Link feature is an extension to the Service Tunnel feature and enables customers to access public facing shared services via their private IP addresses within their VNET.
 1. [Encryption
    Gateway](https://github.com/Azure/DASH/tree/main/documentation/encrypt-gw-service).
 1. [Express Route